stephlj/slopey/README.md

-# Quantification of single-molecule FRET trajectories that have non-instantaneous transitions
+# Quantification of single-molecule FRET trajectories containing non-instantaneous transitions

-Slopey is written to handle smFRET data that consist of relatively long-lived “flat bits,” where the intensity values appear to be Gaussian scatter around a mean value (that is, they seem to be well described as a constant intensity value with some noise).
-These flat bits are separated by “slopey” bits that, though fast, are not instantaneous jumps.
+Slopey was written to handle smFRET data that consist of relatively long-lived “flat bits,” where the intensity values appear to be Gaussian scatter around a mean value (that is, they seem to be well described as a constant intensity value with some noise), separated by “slopey” bits, which, though fast, are not instantaneous jumps.
 Current HMM fitting techniques in the field assume Gaussian emissions with instantaneous transitions.

 ## Building